abinit/abinit/README_Ubuntu.md

     ../configure --help

 Most options are detected automatically by ABINIT.
-For example, if `with_mpi` is set to 'yes', ABINIT will try to use the parallel fortran compiler (mpifort) and detect directories with useful library (.so) and header (.h) files for MPI support (when you use Open MPI via apt, these directories can be displayed by using `dpkg -L 'libopenmpi-dev'`).
+For example, if `with_mpi` is set to 'yes', ABINIT will try to use the parallel fortran compiler (mpifort) and detect directories with useful library (.so) and header (.h) files for MPI support.
+When you installed the Open MPI package via apt, these directories can be displayed by using `dpkg -L 'libopenmpi-dev'`.

 When a lot of options are used, it is advised to use a config file.
 For example, a parallellized version of abinit using lapack and blas is obtained by using the config file